-A qualified engineer will fix the problem quickly with the call-out, parts and labour costs are already covered.
+A qualified engineer will fix the problem quickly with the callout, parts and labour costs already covered.

 There are two basic types of boiler breakdown cover to choose from:

-- cover for just your boiler and controls
+Cover for just your boiler and heating controls

 Cover for your whole heating system including hot water

-Some boiler cover plans will allow you, at an additional cost, to add on extra cover for plumbing, electrics and drains.
+Some boiler cover plans allow you – for an additional fee – to add on extra protection to cover your plumbing, electrics and drains.

-Boiler-only cover plans will include repairing your boiler if it breaks down, and the controls.
-The plan may include an annual oil-fired or gas boiler maintenance check and service: if not, then you can add this on as an extra.
-The plan should cover call-out, parts and labour.
+Boiler breakdown cover plans include the repair of your boiler and heating controls should either break down.
+The plan may include an annual oil-fired or gas boiler maintenance check and service; if not, you can add this as an extra.
+The plan should cover callout, parts and labour, but remember you’ll need to pay the excess fee each time you make a callout.